Rantanen/eslint-plugin-xss/docs/rules/no-mixed-html.md

 #### `htmlVariableRules`, `htmlFunctionRules`

-`htmlVariableRules` and `htmlFunctionRules` specify the naming convention used for storing HTML variables and defining functions returnign HTML values.
+`htmlVariableRules` and `htmlFunctionRules` specify the naming convention used for storing HTML variables and defining functions returning HTML values.
 Both of these options are defined as Regex-arrays.
 The regex options, such as case insensitive matching can be defined with a delimiting '/'.